Joao-PP-Alves/isep-rcomp/doc/sprint2/planning.md

-RCOMP 2019-2020 Project - Sprint 2 planning
+RCOMP 2020-2021 Project - Sprint 2 planning
 ===========================================
-### Sprint master: 2222222 ###
+### Sprint master: 5555555 (FirstName LastName) ###
-(This file is to be created/edited by the sprint master only)

 # 1. Sprint's backlog #
-(Copy here a summary of the provided sprint's backlog)
+Regarding Sprint 2, this team is now, using the last project made, asked to create a network simulation (using Cisco Packet Tracer).
+In terms of knowledge, the focus is on the layer two infrastructure and the layer three fundamentals, such as IPv4 addressing and static routing.
+On this document are specified the common technical decisions for all the buildings to follow.
+These were decided in group and will be explained ahead.

 # 2. Technical decisions and coordination #
-In this section, all technical decisions taken in the planning meeting should be mentioned.
-Most importantly, all technical decisions impacting on the subtasks implementation must be settled on this 		meeting and specified here.

-#### Examples: ####
-  * Backbone cable types to be used
-  * VLAN IDs to be used
-  * VTP domains
-  * WiFi channels
-  * IPv4 networks' addresses and routers' addresses
-  * Routing protocols
-  * Application protocols outlining (further coordination may be required between members)
+* To a better understanding and consistency of the project, improving from our last sprint, we decided that all information displayed on the files will be in English.

+* Since all simulations created must all be put together in a single simulation, different Packet Tracer versions might raise some issues and, for that reason, every team member will be using the same version.
+In our case, it's going to be version 8.0.0.0212.

 # 3. Subtasks assignment #
-(For each team member (sprint master included), the description of the assigned subtask in sprint 2)

-#### Example: ####
-  * 1111111 - Structured cable design for building A, floors 2 and 3
+* 1191513 - (T.2.1) Development of a layer two and layer three Packet Tracer simulation for building A, and also encompassing the campus backbone.
+Integration of every members' Packet Tracer simulations into a single simulation.

-  * 2222222 - Structured cable design for building B, floors 0 and 1
+* 1190743 - (T.2.2) Development of a layer two and layer three Packet Tracer simulation for building B, and also encompassing the campus backbone.

-  * 3333333 - VLAN devices configuration for building C
-  * 4444444 - IPv4 addressing and routing configurations for building D
+* 1182147 - (T.2.3) Development of a layer two and layer three Packet Tracer simulation for building C, and also encompassing the campus backbone.

+* 1170640 - (T.2.4) Development of a layer two and layer three Packet Tracer simulation for building D, and also encompassing the campus backbone.